sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 It’s easy to imagine that in order for design to be truly accessible you have to build sites that look like the [first-ever web page](http://info.cern.ch/hypertext/WWW/TheProject.html), but that’s not the case.

-{{< img src="*/accessible-web-page.png"  alt="A screenshot of the first ever web page on cern.ch: white background, black text, blue hyperlinks, no styling whatsoever." caption="Is this... accessible design?" >}}
+{{< img class="inset-image" src="*/accessible-web-page.png"  alt="A screenshot of the first ever web page on cern.ch: white background, black text, blue hyperlinks, no styling whatsoever." caption="Is this... accessible design?" >}}

 The reality is that accessible design _is_ good design - and vice versa.